hantsy/spring-r2dbc-sample/docs/intro.md

     .doOnNext(id -> log.info("generated id: {}", id))
 ```

-We are using [Project Reactor](https://projectreactor.io/) to wrap the connection and simplify the operations.
-The `returnGeneratedValues("id")` will fetch the generated id when inserting a row into a table.
+In the above codes, we used [Project Reactor](https://projectreactor.io/) to wrap the connection and simplify the Reactive Streams pipeline operations.
+The `returnGeneratedValues("id")` method will fetch the generated id when inserting a row into a table.

 Let's have  a look at another *select* statement.